 Polarization has conventionally been achieved by the use of polarization filters in front of the camera.
 Examples include wire grid, dichroic, circular and crystalline polarizers.
 In such systems, three cameras each with a differently oriented filter may be required, adding to overall cost.
 Alternatively, three filters can be used with one camera, but the filters need to flipped or rotated so that each one is placed in front of the camera in turn, all at extremely high speed, of course.
 This option can introduce latency to the vision system and increase the number of moving parts and therefore risk of component failure.

 Sony have recently released their IMX250MZR CMOS Pregius sensor, combining Bayer type pattern imaging and polarizers all on one chip.
-The technology has been recognised by inVISION with one of their ten Top Innovation 2019 Awards and is now being adopted by camera manufacturers.
+The technology was recognized by inVISION with one of their ten Top Innovation Awards in 2019 and has since been adopted by camera manufacturers.
 Available products include JAI’s GO-5100MP-USB industrial area scan camera, Imperx’s Camera Link based C2420Z and LUCID’s polarized Phoenix and Triton cameras.
 Using wire grid polarizers within its design, this sensor moves away from filtering light by the intensity of the wavelength, and instead filters light according to the orientation of the wavelength.
 The polarizer is built as part of the chip, right on top of the photodiodes and under the on-chip lens layer.
 Each of the four photodiodes has a different polarization angle: 0, 45, 90 or 135 degrees.
 This ground-breaking technology enables the sensor to deliver one-shot, real-time, pixel-level resolution polarization information.
 Moreover, it removes the need for additional components in the vision system, thereby reducing installation cost and improving reliability.

 Active Silicon has been supplying quality components to OEMs and system integrators for over 30 years, and we pride ourselves in supporting new developments in machine vision.
-View our products online or contact us to benefit from our experience and unrivalled support.
+We have an extensive range of cameras and interface boards suitable for a variety of industrial, medical and surveillance applications.
+View our products online or contact us to benefit from our experience and unrivaled support.